 Oxygen regularly contaminates the gas in the storage tanks making it unfit for sale.
-ERS units capture fugitive gas vapors and remove oxygen through its patent pending process guaranteeing that recovered gas meets pipeline oxygen specifications.
+ERS systems capture fugitive gas vapors and remove oxygen through its patent pending process guaranteeing that recovered gas meets pipeline oxygen specifications.
 Compliance with midstream pipeline specifications, and the threat of a shut-in production location, are no longer a concern.

 During peak production, flash gas generated by oil production can create tank pressures that exceed the design of the system, causing emission events which violate recent EPA OOOO regulations.
 EPA’s recently announced National Enforcement Initiative specifically focuses on VOC emissions for oil storage tanks.
 They are monitoring well site emissions with airborne and land based detection systems.
-ERS units process the tank gas to help comply with VOC regulations.
+ERS systems process the tank gas to help comply with VOC regulations.